 In order to achieve a precise cut, you can use a ruler with a straight edge to guide you.

 Give the structure an even coat of green spray paint to imitate a real pine tree.
 Let it dry for an hour.
-This step is optional because you can’t really see it that well at night but it makes it better for the daytime viewing!
+This step is optional because you can’t really see it that well at night but it makes the DIY wire Christmas tree better for daytime viewing!

 Decorating The Chicken Wire Xmas Tree